What has US Supreme Court said about Trump’s trade tariffs? Does it matter?

 “It is likewise a salient moment for the Supreme Court, which has empowered Trump and showed little appetite to constrain him,” he added.

-Penny Nass, acting senior vice president at the German Marshall Fund’s Washington DC office, told Al Jazeera that the verdict will be viewed by many as a test of Trump’s powers.
+Penny Naas, acting senior vice president at the German Marshall Fund’s Washington DC office, told Al Jazeera that the verdict will be viewed by many as a test of Trump’s powers.

 “A first impact will be the most direct judicial restraint at the highest level on Presidential power.
 After a year testing the limits of his power, President Trump will start to see some of constraints on his power,” she said.